Ambiyang/learning/OpenSSL/openssl-test/readme.txt

-This a a project for learning openssl library
+This is a project for learning openssl library

-Before run it do the steps wrote in setting.md
+Before running it do the steps wrote in setting.md